Encoding Robustness to Image Style via Adversarial Feature Perturbations

 We evaluate the training time of our method on a workstation with 4 GeForce RTX 2080 Ti GPUs.
-We use the default settings for AdvBN on ResNet-50: an AdvBN module after the \texttt{conv2\_3} layer, a fixed AutoAugment policy, and 20 epochs of fine-tuning with 6-step PGD inside the AdvBN module.
+We use the default settings for AdvBN on ResNet-50: an AdvBN layer placed after the \texttt{conv2\_3} layer, and 20 epochs of fine-tuning with 6-step PGD inside the AdvBN layer.
 Fine-tuning is conducted on the ImageNet training set, containing 1.3 million images.
-Training in this setting takes approximately 40 hours with batchsize set to 256 .
+Training in this setting takes approximately 48 hours, with batch size set to 256.